 Woodcut from a pamphlet depicting Vlad III "the Impaler" dining against his victims.
 Artist: Markus Ayrer

-Under Vlad III's governance, Wallachia registered great economic progress, even if the country witnessed numerous battles.
-There were many commercial routes between Wallachia and Transylvania, but the Saxon merchants from Transylvania supported by Matthias Corvinus wanted to be tax-free in Vlad's country.
-This was obviously in detriment of the Romanian merchants, so Vlad decided to continue taxing the Saxons so he could support his own people's prosperity.
-This caused a lot of anger among the Saxon merchants, but the ones who refused to respect Vlad's rule were, of course, impaled.
+Under Vlad III's governance, Walachia registered great economic progress even if the country witnessed many battles.
+Between Walachia and Transylvania, there were also many commercial routes, but the Saxon merchants from Transylvania, supported by Mathias Corvine, the King of Hungary, wanted to be tax-free in Vlad’s country.
+This was obviously in detriment of the Romanian merchants, so Vlad decided to continue taxing the Saxons, so he could support his own people to prosper.
+This caused, of course, a lot of complaints, and the Saxons refused to respect Vlad’s rules, so as habit, anyone not obeying the low was immediately impaled.

-So in the end, it seems that Vlad only used the impaling method to punish, and not to please himself.
-In fact, the method was largely used throughout all of Europe, so there was nothing so extraordinary in it.
-But still, Vlad III did not get his Impaler nickname for no reason, didn’t he?
+So far, it seems that Vlad only used the impaling method to punish and not to please himself.
+In fact, the method was largely used throughout entire Europe, so there was nothing so extraordinary in it.
+But still, Vlad III got his Impaler nickname for nothing, didn’t he?

 If you want to discover even more about the legend of Dracula, and how the connection between the Wallachian voivode and the vampire lord was created, book a day trip to Bran Castle and take a tour of the real-life Castle of Dracula.